 This section of the budget pertains to law enforcement, fire department, EMS, building and fire inspections.
 Town of Cottage Grove has a joint agreement with the Village of Cottage Grove for Fire and Police Services.
 The costs for the Fire Department are split proportionately based upon equalized value.
 The costs for the Police Department are split based on equalized value and population.
-The Town of Cottage Grove also has a joint agreement with the Village of Cottage Grove, Village of Deerfield and Town of Deerfield for EMS.
+Town of Cottage Grove also has a joint agreement with the Village of Cottage Grove, Village of Deerfield and Town of Deerfield for EMS.
 The costs are split based on equalized value only.
-At year-end, this section of the general fund budget shows a variance of \$13,297 under budget.
-The majority of this is due to the Law Enforcement, which was under budget by \$12,064.
-The decrease in expenses is due to the decrease of wages due the retirement of the Police Chief and less Police Officers in 2011.
+At year-end, this section of the general fund budget shows a variance of \$34,656 under budget.
+The majority of this is due to the increase in Building permits for 2012.